Lumavate-Team/documentation/docs/6-CLI.rst

 .. warning::
    ``--table`` is deprecated.
-   Use ``--format`` to see the JSON values organized in table format.
+   Use ``--format`` to see JSON values organized in table format.

 .. _Microservice Add:

 Add
 +++

-Adds a microservice container to the command center associated with the specified profile.
+Adds a microservice container to a command center.

 Example: